Privacy and personal data protection (English)

 Applicants can never access the stages of your recruitment process, any private qualifications you or members have left on the application, or internal team notes.

 Applicants cannot identify whether or not they have been excluded from a process or whether the process is open or closed, unless you explicitly inform them.
-Nor can they know the identity or number of other applicants.
+They cannot know the identity of other applicants.
 However, certain information regarding an application (for example, whether it has been discarded or not, the reason for discarding, the stage of the selection process when an application has been completed and the number of messages exchanged between company users and the applicant) is anonymized and aggregated with the same information from other jobs to which the professional has applied, to advise the applicant on possible improvements to their profile.

 Applicants will be able to find out whether or not the company has read their application.